mtlynch/mtlynch.io/content/retrospectives/2024/12/index.md

 - **Result**: Continued to enjoy family time.
 - **Grade**: A

-I'm continuing to enjoy the balance between enjoying family time during parental leave while also finding time to work on personal and professional projects.
+During my self-managed paternity leave, I'm continuing to enjoy the balance between my family time and my time working on personal and professional projects.

 ### Complete and publish a chapter of [_Refactoring English_](https://refactoringenglish.com)

 - **Result**: Worked on the chapter but didn't publish anything.
 - **Grade**: D

 I underestimated this goal when I wrote it.
-I had started one chapter years ago and kept returning to sporadically.
+I had started one chapter years ago and kept returning to it sporadically.
 In my memory, the chapter was 80% complete already, but when I returned to it this time, it felt more like 20% complete.

-I got the chapter to about 60%, but I didn't focus as much as I could have.
+I got the chapter to about 60% done, but I didn't focus as much as I could have.

 ## I need to stop procrastinating on the book